 What could be clearer-nay, what could be more statesmanlike than this?
-Abu Huzifa, a companion of the Prophet is a specialist regarding the Traditions concerning the regarding the Traditions concerning the future trials and tribulations of Muslims and used to question the Prophet very frequently about them.
-In one of these tradi-tions the Prophet foreshadowed a time when the Khalifa would be a terrible tyrant, and Abu Huzifa, apprehending that such a period might come within his lifetime, as it did in the time of some companions of the Prophet asked him how he panions of the Prophet asked him how he should act in such a contingency.
-And un-hasitatingly the Prophet commanded his Companion to obey him unfalteringly even if the unjust and cruel Khalifa ordered him to receive undeserved lashes on his back.
-Thus, on the one side even David, a Prophet and Khalifa of God Himself, is warned to deal justly with the men over whom he was amounted God's men over whom he was appointed Gods deputy and representative, and not to follow selfish, misleading desire, lest he stray from the path of God, and forget the way of redoning, when he would answerable to God for that which placed under his wardenship, and would be hable in case of neglect, to severe torment.
-On the other hand, a Muslim must unfailingly obey a mere man like him who has no pretentions to apostolic succession, whom he had himself helped to appoint, and whom he could himself help to depose but who he could himself help to depose but who was nevertheless a Khalifa or successor of the Prophet, and through him, "the shadow of God on Earth."
-He must not deny his allegiance to him, even though he should personally suffer indignity and torture without deserving either.
-There is thus no unrestrained autocracy in the case of the ruler, but merely theocratic representation with a very heavy responsibility, to God and Man, and yet no encouragement of indiscipline in the case of the subject even in case of unmerited suffering and hardly and nardy endurable provocation.
+Abu Huzifa, a companion of the Prophet is a specialist regarding the Traditions concerning the future trials and tribulations of Muslims and used to question the Prophet very frequently about them.
+In one of these tradi-tions the Prophet foreshadowed a time when the Khalifa would be a terrible tyrant, and Abu Huzifa, apprehending that such a period might come within his life-time, as it did in the time of some companions of the Prophet asked him how be panions of the Frophet asked him how be should act in such a contingency.
+And un-hashatingly the Prophet commanded his Companion to obey him unfalteringly even if the unjust and cruel Khalifa ordered him to receive undeserved laskes on his back.
+Thus, on the one side even David, a Prophet and Khalifa of God Himself, is warned to deal justly with the men over whom he was appointed Gods deputy and representative, and not to follow selfish, misleading desire, lest he stray from the path of God, and forget the way of redoning, when he would stand answerable to God for that which was placed under his wardenship, and would be hable in case of neglect, to severe torment.
+On the other hand, a Muslim must unfailingly obey a mere man like him who has no pretentions to apostolic succession, whom he had hunself helped to appoint, and whom he could himself help to depose but who was nevertheless a Khalifa or successor of the Prophet, and through him, "the shadow of God on Earth."
+He must not deny his allegance to him, even though he should personally suffer indignity and torture without deserving either.
+There is thus no unrestrained autocracy in the case of the ruler, but merely theocratic representation with a very heavy responsibility, to God and Man, and yet no encouragement of indiscipline in the case of the subject even in case of unmerited suffering and hardly endurable provocation.
 The office of the Khalifa is sacrosanct even if the person holding it may forfeit by his own evil-doing all title to personal esteem.
-The Khalifa has his duties for which he is answerable, and the Muslim who owes allegiance to him has his duties for which he is answerable and although no obedience is due from the disobedience to the God whose deputy he is in succession through the Prophet, the Mushms are not on that account to go to war against the Khalifa
+The Khalifa has his duties for which he is answerable, and the Muslim who owes allegiance to him has his duties for which he is answerable and although no obedience is due from the latter to the former in aught involving disobedience to the God whose deputy he is in succession through the Prophet, the Mushms are not on that account to go to war against the Khalifa